terzhang/kekat-mono/README.md

 - [PostgreSQL](https://www.postgresql.org/)
 - [Redis](https://redis.io/)

-> Also install http-server globally for front end development
+> Also install [http-server](https://www.npmjs.com/package/http-server) globally to start the frontend in a local server

 ### Development on Windows